|Perception and Socio-cultural Barriers to the Acceptance of Caesarean Delivery in A Tertiary Hospital in Abakaliki, South East Nigeria|

 |Department of Obstetrics and Gynecology, Federal Teaching Hospital, Abakaliki, Ebonyi State, Nigeria|

 Keywords : Perception, Acceptance, Barriers, Caesarean section, Abakaliki, Nigeria

-Objectives: Globally, Caesarean section (CS) has immensely contributed to improved obstetric outcome in circumstances where vaginal delivery is not feasible.
-However, in some low income countries, there is aversion for the procedure.
-The aim of this study was to determine the level of awareness and socio-cultural barriers to acceptance of caesarean section.
+Objectives: Globally, caesarean section (CS) has immensely contributed to improved obstetric outcome in circumstances where vaginal delivery is not feasible.
+However, in some low-income countries, there is aversion to the procedure.
+The aim of this study was to determine the level of awareness and socio-cultural barriers to the acceptance of CS.

-Material and Method: A cross-sectional study was conducted among 344 parturient at Federal Teaching Hospital Abakaliki, between1st October to 30th November 2016.
-Data was collated using a self-administered questionnaire and was analysed with SPSS version 20 and conclusions were drawn by means of descriptive statistics.
+Materials and Methods: A cross-sectional study was conducted among 344 parturients at Federal Teaching Hospital in Abakaliki, from October 1 to November 30, 2016.
+Data were collated using a self-administered questionnaire and was analyzed using SPSS version 20.0 and conclusions were drawn by means of descriptive statistics.

-Conclusion: Majority of antenatal attendees had a significant awareness about caesarean section and the indications.
-Also, a vast majority had morbid aversion towards it; due to numerous, non-evidence based socio-cultural reasons.
-Therefore, adequate health education, female empowerment, access to free or affordable antenatal care service, elimination of harmful religious/cultural beliefs and myth regarding caesarean delivery are necessary to curb this ugly trend, if we hope to achieve the sustainable development goals related to maternal health.
+Conclusions: Majority of antenatal attendees had a significant awareness of CS and the indications.
+Moreover, a vast majority had morbid aversion towards it; due to numerous, non-evidence based socio-cultural reasons.
+Therefore, adequate health education, female empowerment, access to free or affordable antenatal care service, elimination of harmful, religious/cultural beliefs and myth regarding caesarean delivery are necessary to curb this ugly trend if we hope to achieve the sustainable development goals related to maternal health.

 Cite By, Google Scholar